JimmyHAL/Kings-County-Housing-Price-LinearRegression/README.md

 ### Further Improvements
 1. Group zip codes into neighbourhoods or cities to simplify the model
-2. If the model were to be used for predictions rather than inference I would transform the data so the model performs better.
+2. If the model were to be used for predictions rather than inference I would transform the data so that the model performs better.